shareup/phoenix-apple/README.md

 ### Using Xcode

-1. In your Terminal, navigate to the `phoenix-apple` directory.
+1. In your Terminal, navigate to the `phoenix-apple` directory
 2. Start the Phoenix server using `./start-server`
 3. Open the `phoenix-apple` directory using Xcode
 4. Make sure the build target is macOS